-The fair also attracts tourists who get an opportunity to interact with the locals and familiarize themselves with their rituals and customs.
+The fair also attracts tourists in Jhalawar who get an opportunity to interact with the locals and familiarize themselves with their rituals and customs.

 To attend Chandrabhaga fair at Jhalrapatan which is just 6 kms from Jhalawar.
 Jhalawar is well connected to Kota, Bundi and Jaipur.
 NH-12 passes through Jhalawar and regular buses are available from all major cities.
 Nearest Railway Station is Ramganj Mandi which is at just 25 kms.